-Warning: Now I do recommend you be VERY careful with cliff jumping anywhere and in our case, the water was very dirty and we couldn’t see the bottom so when we found a good spot to cliff jump, we first got into the water and tested to see how DEEP it was.
+Warning: Now I do recommend you be very careful with cliff jumping anywhere and in our case, the water was very dirty and we couldn’t see the bottom so when we found a good spot to cliff jump, we first got into the water and tested to see how deep it was.

-But we did swim and if you’re wondering why we would swim in murky water, the answer is that it was very hot that day and we needed anything to freshen up.
+But we did swim and if you’re wondering why we would swim in murky water, the answer is that it was very hot that day and we needed to do anything possible to freshen up.

-5) Enjoy the beautiful overlooks.
+5) Enjoy the beautiful overlooks of Red River Gorge:

-Scenic overlooks are plentiful at Red River Gorge and as I said, you will see plenty of signs for trails that you can enter with your cars.
+Scenic overlooks are plentiful at Red River Gorge and as I said, you will see plenty of signs for trails that you can enter into with your cars.